janr57/libmigraine/build_systems/meson/README.md

 # DIRECTORY 'meson'
   It is used to create the 'libmigraine' shared library to manage migraine attack episodes using 'Meson'
-  It only compiles the library but at the time it does not run unit test an it does not install the library.
+  It only compiles the library.
+At the time it does not run unit test an it does not install the library.

 # DIRECTORY STRUCTURE